Romantic friendship: Reception in 1990s American gay and lesbian subculture

 Several small groups of advocates and researchers have advocated for the renewed use of the term, or the related term Boston marriage, today.
-Several lesbian, gay, and feminist authors (such as Lillian Faderman, Stephanie Coontz, Jaclyn Geller and Esther Rothblum) have done academic research on the topic; these authors typically favor the social constructionist view that sexual orientation is a modern, culturally constructed concept.
+Several lesbian, gay, and feminist authors (such as Lillian Faderman, Stephanie Coontz, Jaclyn Geller and Esther Rothblum) have conducted academic research on the topic; these authors typically favor the social constructionist view that sexual orientation is a modern, culturally constructed concept.

+Sharon Marcus, in her 2007 book published by Princeton UP, Between Women: Friendship, Desire, and Marriage in Victorian England, continued this line of queer feminist thought on romantic friendships, specifically in the context of 19th-century England.
+In a review, Matt Houlbrook noted Marcus’ eschewal of contemporary identity constructions, “In displacing the 'lesbian' from its field of view, this book is a powerful shining example of what 'becomes thinkable' if contemporary identity categories—even identity itself—are set aside.”